isc-projects/kea/doc/sphinx/arm/config.rst

    }

-Of course user context can store configuration for multiple hooks and comments at once.
+User context can store configuration for multiple hooks and comments at once.

-For a discussion about user-context used in hooks, see :ref:`user-context-hooks`.
+For a discussion about user context used in hooks, see :ref:`user-context-hooks`.

 Simplified Notation